cucerdariancatalin/SimplePrograms/README.md

 This task is on [Codewars](https://www.codewars.com/kata/54d7660d2daf68c619000d95).

-[Here](src/main/java/com/simpleprograms/CommonDenominators.java) you can see the implementation of this program in Java.
+[Here](src/main/java/com/simpleprograms/CommonDenominators.java) you can see the implementation of this program in Java and [here](src/test/java/com/simpleprograms/CommonDenominatorsTest.java) - the JUnit tests.

 ### CountTheDigit